Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Results and Visualization

+\\ 1.
+The five autonomous regions are marked in gray color. \\ 2.
+The data on GDP per capita is referred from the Statistical Communiqué of the People's Republic of China on the 2018 National Economic and Social Development.\\ 3.
+RI, romance index.\\\\

-Surprisingly, among the 31 provinces and municipalities in China mainland, Hunan, Shandong, and Shanxi are the three most e-romantic birthplaces, whereas Xinjiang, Beijing, and Shanghai are the three least e-romantic ones, during 2019 Valentine's Day at Alibaba.
-More information about the average RI scores of shoppers in different birthplaces is listed in Table~\ref{tab:3}.
-Note that five regions with widespread religious beliefs (i.e., Tibetan Buddhism and Islam), including Xinjiang, Tibet, Qinghai, Gansu, and Ningxia, all contain shoppers with low RI scores on average~\cite{gai2016multiple,junqing2013present}.
-Understandably, Islam discourages participation in Valentine's Day, while Tibetan Buddhism pays more attention to other holidays.
-After excluding these regions, we notice that in the remaining table, the top and bottom halves' average GDPs per capita are \$8,390 (\textyen55,520) and \$13,244 (\textyen87,641), respectively.
-This outcome is roughly consistent with the correlation between RI and residence --- except for backward areas of China, shoppers in developed zones have a lower average RI score than ones in relatively underdeveloped zones.
-To be clear, the GDPs per capita of all five regions with widespread religious beliefs are below the China national average \$9,769 (\textyen64,645).
-The potential reason can be that Valentine's Day is less offline celebrated in third or fourth-tier cities than in metropolises where there are a lot of brick-and-mortar commercial events~\cite{chinahighlights}.
+Surprisingly, among the 31 provinces and municipalities in China mainland, Hunan, Shandong, and Shanxi are the three most e-romantic birthplaces, whereas Xinjiang, Beijing, and Shanghai are the three least e-romantic ones, during the time leading up to 2019 Valentine's Day at Alibaba.
+More information about the average RI scores of shoppers in different birthplaces is listed in Table 3.
+Note that five autonomous regions, including Xinjiang, Tibet, Gansu, Ningxia, and Guangxi --- the highest level of minority autonomous entity in China with a comparably higher population of a particular minority ethnic group, all contain shoppers with low RI scores on average.
+After excluding these regions, we notice that in the remaining table, the top and bottom halves' average GDPs per capita are \$8,390 (\textyen55,520) and \$13,329 (\textyen88,204), respectively.
+This outcome is roughly consistent with the correlation between RI and residence --- shoppers in urban zones have a lower average RI score than ones in relatively rural zones.\\